dojo/dojo.io/site/source/cookbook/routing/render-widget-url.md

 router.start();
 ```

-4. Render the outlet, instead of your widget
+4. Render the outlet, instead of your widget:

 ```js
 render() {